Luke Hasz

 Luke Hasz (born April 19, 2004) is an American college football tight end for the Ole Miss Rebels.
 He previously played for the Arkansas Razorbacks.

 Career

 Hasz attended Bixby High School in Bixby, Oklahoma.
 Over his final three high school seasons, he had 100 receptions for 1,736 yards and 20 touchdowns.
 He was selected to play in the 2023 Under Armour All-America Game.
 Hasz committed to the University of Arkansas to play college football.

+Arkansas

 Hasz earned immediate playing time his true freshman year in 2023.
 In his first career game, he had two receptions for 19 yards.

 On December 5, 2024, Hasz announced that he would enter the transfer portal.